-- Loads must not swing when the hoist is moved, raised or lowered. - Crane operators should position themselves with operating pendants to the side of the load being lifted and keep loads as low as possible during movement. - No one is to remain under the load while being hoisted. - Hoist hooks shall be raised to an appropriate height when parking the crane.
+- Verify that the load is not heavier than the maximum load capacity. - Loads must not swing when the hoist is moved, raised, or lowered. - Crane operators must position themselves with operating pendants to the side of the load being lifted and keep loads as low as possible during movement. - No one is to remain under the load while being hoisted. - Hoist hooks shall be raised to an appropriate height when parking the crane.